dfguerrerom/mgci-docs/docs/source/qgis_custom_models.rst

 **Input parameters**:

-- Select country: Select country to process from the dropdown list.
+- **Select country**: Select country to process from the dropdown list.

-- CSV_containing_UN_country_codes: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).
+- **CSV_containing_UN_country_codes**: Set the path to the csv file containing UN country codes (downloaded from the GitHub repository).

-- LULC in SEEA classes: Set the path to the LULC in SEEA classes (output from previous model layer A1).
+- **LULC in SEEA classes**: Set the path to the LULC in SEEA classes (output from previous model layer A1).

-- Enter year of landcover: Enter the year of the LULC data being used.
+- **Enter year of landcover**: Enter the year of the LULC data being used.

-- Input: SDG1542_Mntn_BioclimaticBelts raster layer: Set the path to the Global Mountain Descriptor Map developed by FAO.
+- **Input: SDG1542_Mntn_BioclimaticBelts raster layer**: Set the path to the Global Mountain Descriptor Map developed by FAO.

-- Input: Target CRS (i.e., Select a relevant equal area projection for your area of interest): Select a CRS for your outputs.
+- **Input: Target CRS (i.e., Select a relevant equal area projection for your area of interest)**: Select a CRS for your outputs.
 This should be an equal area projection relevant to the country being processed.

-- Input NoData value: Set this as 999.
+- **Input NoData value:** Set this as 999.

-- Select folder for outputs: Select an output folder to store your outputs.
+- **Select folder for outputs**: Select an output folder to store your outputs.
 The output folder should already exist.
 Make sure the folder name does not have any spaces.

-- Input: Layer style for mountains: Set the path to the layer style file for the mountain layer.
+- **Input: Layer style for mountains**: Set the path to the layer style file for the mountain layer.

-- Input: Layer style for aggregated vegetation and mountains: Set the path to the layer style file for the aggregated vegetation and mountain layer.
+- **Input: Layer style for aggregated vegetation and mountains**: Set the path to the layer style file for the aggregated vegetation and mountain layer.

 First we will run for the year 2000